 Project Areas: Small Animal, Dog, Goat, Statics

-Meets the 3rd Thursday of each month at the Trinity Baptist Church at 6 pm
+Meets one day a month at the Trinity Baptist Church

 1162 B Street, Springfield